- Long, strong driving range

 Safety ratings are quite good for the Bolt EV, but its headlights have kept it from achieving the high ranks from the IIHS, and getting essential active-safety features require too many option boxes.

 The Bolt EV continues to be available across the U.S., unlike some other fully electric models that are only offered in California states.
-Even as GM’s EV tax credit has wound down to its present level of $1,875 (good through March 2020), Chevy has kept the Bolt EV’s price at $37,500 and shown no sign of making up the difference.
+Chevy has kept the Bolt EV’s price at $37,500 and shown no sign of making up the difference as its rebate dwindles.

 2020 Chevrolet Bolt EV